mozilla/ichnaea/docs/index.rst

 - one for searching for your current location, given what you see around you.

-- one for sending back information about what you see around you, given a location
+- one for submitting information about what you see around you, given a location.

 API